-- 1) You may want to use a fixture or vice to compress and hold the poppet in place before loosening any screws. - 2) Using a hex or socket wrench, loosen and remove the two screws and seal ring. - 3) Slowly release the poppet from the housing until the spring exerts no more pressure. - 4) Remove the poppet, and spring from the housing. - 5) Check inside housing for any debris and remove using a clean cloth. - 6) Inspect and replace poppet gasket if needed.
+- 1) Use a fixture or vice to compress and hold the poppet in place before loosening any screws. - 2) Using a 1/8" Allen wrench, loosen and remove two screws. - 3) Slowly release the poppet from the housing until it is no longer under spring pressure. - 4) Remove the poppet assembly and spring from the housing . - 5) Check housing interior for any debris.
+Wipe with a clean cloth. - 6) Inspect and replace the seals as needed (refer to the table on page 30). - a.
+Housing Seal with Snap Ring - b.
+Piston Guide External Seal - c.
+Piston Guide Internal Seal with Snap Ring - d.
+Gasket